 Before summer takes its final bow, there are still plenty of opportunities to get the grill out and enjoy the warm weather before it turns chilly.
 This recipe for Jicama Tabbouleh and Chicken Salad is this week’s Chopped Dinner Challenge.
 The chefs of Food Network Kitchen chose jicama as the basket ingredient, and in this recipe, it replaces the bulgur wheat typically used in a Middle Eastern tabbouleh.
 This root vegetable is often used in Latin American cuisine for adding crunchy texture to salsas, and it does just that in this tabbouleh.
 Pair it with paprika-rubbed grilled chicken to make a complete meal — the refreshing salad complements the chicken nicely.
 Jicama is available year-round in the supermarket, so you could easily make the tabbouleh anytime you’re craving a fresh reminder of warmer months.

 For the first time on Chopped, professionals and amateur cooks will go head-to-head at the end of the five-part Ultimate Champions tournament.
 But they’ve all competed on Chopped before: They’ve tasted what it feels like to win, and they’re hungry for more.
-On tonight’s first round, four professional chefs battled to determine which one would move on to the grand finale, where there’s a chance to win the largest prize in the show’s history, $50,000, with a brand-new car to top it all off.
-FN Dish has the exclusive interview with the winner from Part 1.
+In tonight’s third round, four heroes in their own field of work battled to determine which one would move on to the grand finale, where there’s a chance to win the largest prize in the show’s history: $50,000, with a brand-new car to top it all off.
+FN Dish has the exclusive interview with the winner from Part 3.